List Colouring Squares of Planar Graphs: Introduction

 \subsection{$L(p,q)$-Labellings of Graphs}

-Vertex colourings of squares of graphs can be considered a special case of a more general concept\,: $L(p,q)$-labellings of graphs.
-This topic takes some of its inspiration from so-called channel assignment problems.
-The channel assignment problem in radio or cellular phone networks is the following\,: we need to assign radio frequency channels to transmitters (\,each station gets one channel which corresponds to an integer\,).
-In order to avoid interference, if two stations are very close, then the separation of the channels assigned to them has to be large enough.
-Moreover, if two stations are close (\,but not very close\,), then they must also receive channels that are sufficiently apart.
+Vertex colourings of squares of graphs can be considered a special case of a more general concept: $L(p,q)$-labellings of graphs.
+This topic takes some of its inspiration from so-called channel assignment problems in radio or cellular phone networks, see for example~\cite{LeeseHurley}.
+The basic channel assignment problem is the following: we need to assign radio frequency channels to transmitters (each gets one channel which corresponds to an integer).
+In order to avoid interference, if two transmitters are very close, then the separation of the channels assigned to them has to be large enough.
+Moreover, if two transmitters are close but not very close, then they must also receive channels that are sufficiently far apart.

-Such problem may be modelled by $L(p,q)$-labellings of a graph~$G$, where~$p$ and~$q$ are non-negative integers.
+An idealised version of such a problem may be modelled by $L(p,q)$-labellings of a graph~$G$, where~$p$ and~$q$ are non-negative integers.
 The vertices of this graph correspond to the transmitters and two vertices are linked by an edge if they are very close.
 Two vertices are then considered close if they are at distance two in the graph.
 Let $\dist(u,v)$ denote the distance between the two vertices~$u$ and~$v$.
-An \emph{$L(p,q)$-labelling of~$G$} is an integer assignment~$f$ to the vertex set~$V(G)$ such that\,:
+An \emph{$L(p,q)$-labelling of~$G$} is an integer assignment~$f$ to the vertex set~$V(G)$ such that:

-\qitee{\quad$\bullet$}$|f(u)-f(v)|\ge p$, if $\dist(u,v)=1$, and
+\qitee{\quad$\bullet$}$|f(u)-f(v)|\ge p\;$ if $\dist(u,v)=1$, and

-\qitee{\quad$\bullet$}$|f(u)-f(v)|\ge q$, if $\dist(u,v)=2$.
+\qitee{\quad$\bullet$}$|f(u)-f(v)|\ge q \;$ if $\dist(u,v)=2$.